ckcollab/ckcollab/_posts/2019-10-29-sacred-geometry.md

 }
 ```
 And that's basically it.
 There is plenty of room to add extra flare to it, like more lines, or changing colors, or a
 nice little boomerang in there.
+The core of this code can be found
+<a href="https://github.com/jimmykodes/multiplication_tables" target="_blank">here</a>, feel free to fork the repo and
-Here is an example of what I have done, click the button below to jump to multiplier.
+start playing with it!
+Here is an example of how I have improved it, click the button below to jump to multiplier.

 <div style="text-align: center">
     <canvas id="final_canvas"></canvas>